nordin-johan/lemon/README.md

 ## Methods

-Lemon has built on methods you can use for performing common operations.
+Lemon has built in methods you can use for performing common operations.

 ##### RunJsFromFile(const char* filename)